BasitKorede/youtube-clone/README.md

 ![screenshot](./clone.png)

-Additional description about the project and its features.
+This project is an assignment on enbbeding videos and images to your website .

 ## Built With